-TTE Agencies: The TTE supervisor is notified by the TTE system via email at the time travel reservations are made by an employee.
-If the reservation is not in compliance with this policy. the supervisor is to advise the employee via email.
-The employee currently has 24 hours from the time of booking the reservation to void it with no additional fee from the airline vendor.
+TTE Agencies: The TTE supervisor is notified by the TTE system via email at the time travel reservations are made by the Traveler.
+If the reservation is not in compliance with this policy. the supervisor is to advise the Traveler via email.
+The Traveler has 24 hours from the time of booking the reservation to void it with no additional fee from the airline vendor.